truenas/documentation/content/CORE/CORETutorials/Services/ConfiguringOpenVPN.md

 ---
 title: "Configuring OpenVPN"
-description: "How to configure OpenVPN"
+description: "This article provices information on how to configure Open Virtual Private Network (OpenVPN) services on your TrueNAS."
 weight: 70
 aliases: /core/services/openvpn/
 tags: